awillats/clinc/OUTLINE.md

     - [...equations here...]
 - **graded(weighted) reachability** can help predict the influence of parameter values (e.g. edge weights, time-constants) on identifiability
   - quantifies impact of inputs, noise on outputs
-  - easiest to describe/understand in linear-Gaussian setting
+  - easiest to describe/understand in linear Gaussian setting
   - [...equations here...]

 <a name='figure-reachability'></a>